macOS 11.0 Big Sur

 - 2012 Mac mini

-macOS Big Sur is limited to developers at the current time, but Apple plans to release a public beta in July. macOS Big Sur will be released in the fall, and it will be a free update for all compatible Macs.
+macOS Big Sur is available for developers and public beta testers at the current time.
+The update will be released in the fall, and it will be free for all compatible Macs.